 Prepare Your Mobile For The Holidays

-Before you set off on your summer holidays, take steps to avoid a huge mobile bill on your return.
+Before you set off on your holidays, take steps to avoid a huge mobile bill on your return.
 We’ve also including some tips and tricks to help you keep your data safe.

 Free Mobile Roaming In The EU (With A Catch: 1)